 Q1: Did you have a black male teacher growing up?

-The majority of my friends and followers expressed they didn’t have black teachers.
-Of those that did, their black teachers were usually gym teachers which is another subject I plan to touch on at a later time.
+The majority of my social media friends have expressed that they didn’t have Black teachers while growing up.
+Of those that did, their Black teachers were usually gym teachers.

-I, personally, didn’t have my first African-American male teacher until my senior year of high school.
-I had one African-American female teacher, and I can tell you, she wasn’t culturally competent.
+I, personally, didn’t have my first Black male teacher until my senior year of high school.
+I had one Black female teacher, and I can tell you, she wasn’t culturally competent.

 Q2: How important was having a black teacher to you?

-Mr. Anderson is the reason why I graduted from high school and went on to college.
-And my college teacher Ms. LaRhue Finney is why I’ve grown to love Language Arts and why I enjoy teaching it.
-Ms. Finney enriched me with black authors for the first time in my educational expeirence.
-And Mr. Anderson is why I love history and why I enjoy teaching it.
+Mr. Anderson, my Black high school teacher, is the reason why I graduated from high school and went to college.
+My college professor, Ms. LaRhue Finney, who is also Black, is why I’ve grown to love reading and writing and now I enjoy teaching it.
+Ms. Finney enriched me with Black authors for the first time in my educational experience.
+Mr. Anderson is why I love History and why I enjoy teaching it, too.

-Diversity in education is essential to curing our nation’s sickness – racism.
-Our children deserve to see all colors represented in their classrooms.
-After all, our world is the place they will someday adopt from us.
+Diversity in education is essential to curing our nation of systemic racism in academia.
+Our children deserve to see all ethnicities represented in their classrooms.
+After all, they are tomorrow’s leaders.